-Bhartiya Shiksha Board would endeavour to provide impetus to school education so that the students grow into being self-learners, a global citizen with empathy for all living beings and environment; critical and analytical thinkers with a continuous sense of wonder and curiosity, having respect for our ancient culture and legacy, with ability to apply knowledge & skills in problem solving in real life context.
-For achieving such goals, Bhartiya Shiksha Board, will evolve a partnership with all the stake holders namely schools, students, parents & society, teachers and academic fraternity.
-Drawing the best from the modern education philosophies and Indian practices like Guru -Shishya Parampara, the class rooms in the schools will be nurturing ground for enquirybased learning with a child centric approach focussing on his/her all round development.
-Creating such a teaching learning environment will be achieved by supporting teachers and school community through teacher's professional development programmes, Innovative child centric curriculum steeped in experiential learning with scope for exploration & creative expression.
-Assessment as an integral part of Bhartiya Shiksha Board's activities will be planned and implemented in such a manner that will help the assesses to discover what they know and have learnt, provide the teacher information about what is yet to be learnt so that strategies could be planned to further improvement of learning for certification purpose.
-Bhartiya Shiksha Board will provide opportunities through terminal examinations which will focus on competencies in understanding and applications in newer and unknown context.
-Efforts will be made to create a terminal evaluation system which is no more intimidating to the learners and nurture school environment system which values Indian culture and provides freedom to learn at one's pace, without any stress.
+Bhartiya Shiksha Board endeavours to provide impetus to school education so that the students grow as self-learners, global citizens with empathy for all living beings and environment, critical and analytical thinkers with a sense of wonder and curiosity and have respect for our ancient culture and heritage and acquire ability to apply knowledge & skills for problem solving in the real life contexts.
+For achieving these goals, Bhartiya Shiksha Board has evolved partnership with all the stake holders namely schools, students, parents & society, teachers and academic fraternity.
+Drawing the best from the modern education philosophies and Indian practices like Guru - Shishya Parampara, the class rooms in the schools would be nurturing children for enquiry-based learning with a child centric approach focused on his/her all round development.
+Such teaching-learning environment will be achieved by supporting teachers and school community through teacher's professional development programmes, innovative child centric curriculum embodying experiential learning with scope for exploration & creative expression.

+Pupil assessment will be planned and implemented in such a way that it helps the assessor to discover what the children know and have learnt and will provide the information about what is yet to be learnt so that strategies could be planned to further improve teaching-learning process.
+Bhartiya Shiksha Board will focus on competency based assessment.
+The Board shall have an assessment system which would be humane and non-intimidating.
+The Board through its curriculum, shall nurture the school environment with Indian values and culture and also provide freedom to learners to learn at their own pace, without any stress.